NU-CUCIS/PADNet-XRD/README.md

 * `training-data` - folder containing instructions on how to obtain the dataset used in the paper.

+## To Run

+All the model training code with the execution logs used in the paper [1] is provided in the Jupyter notebook: `perf_analysis.ipynb`.
+This notebook contains the complete output logs from all the models trained using different types of input data and evaluation using different types of test data.
+The PADNet model can be similarly trained and evaluated on other datasets.

-## Citation
+## Publications

 Please cite the following work if you are using PADNet model and/or code for background preprocessing of 2D XRD patterns provided in this repository.

-D. Jha, A. G. Kusne, R. Al-Bahrani, N. Nguyen, W.-keng Liao, A. Choudhary, and A. Agrawal, "Peak area detection network for directly learning phase regions from raw x-ray diffraction patterns."
+1. Dipendra Jha, Aaron G. Kusne, Reda Al-Bahrani, Nam Nguyen, Wei-keng Liao, Alok Choudhary, and Ankit Agrawal, "Peak area detection network for directly learning phase regions from raw x-ray diffraction patterns."
 In 2019 International Joint Conference on Neural Networks (IJCNN) (pp. 1-8).
 IEEE.
 [DOI:10.1109/IJCNN.2019.8852096] [<a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8852096">PDF</a>].

 ## Questions/Comments